Dark Energy and the Crust

 The parameter S_8 \equiv \sigma_8\sqrt{\Omega_m/0.3} measures the amplitude of matter density fluctuations at 8 h^{-1} Mpc, weighted by \Omega_m.
 Planck CMB observations predict S_8 = 0.832 \pm 0.013 by evolving the primordial power spectrum forward through the standard growth equation.
 But weak lensing surveys, which measure the actual clumping of matter at low redshift, consistently find less structure than Planck expects:

-| Survey | S_8 |
+Survey S_8

-| Planck CMB | 0.832 \pm 0.013 |
+Planck CMB 0.832 \pm 0.013

-| KiDS-1000 | 0.759^{+0.024}_{-0.021} |
+KiDS-1000 0.759^{+0.024}_{-0.021}

-| DES Y3 | 0.776 \pm 0.017 |
+DES Y3 0.776 \pm 0.017

-| HSC Y3 | 0.769^{+0.031}_{-0.034} |
+HSC Y3 0.769^{+0.031}_{-0.034}

-The gap is 2–3\sigma — persistent across independent surveys, and growing more significant with each data release.
+The gap is 23\sigma — persistent across independent surveys, and growing more significant with each data release.
 Something suppressed the growth of structure between the CMB epoch (z \sim 1100) and today.
 The question is what.

 In the substrate framework, the answer is sitting in front of us.
-The crust epoch — the same boundary encounter that explains the DESI dark energy anomaly — falls at exactly the right redshift (z \sim 0.3–1.5) to have disrupted the growth of structure during the critical period when large-scale clustering was being assembled.
+The crust epoch — the same boundary encounter that explains the DESI dark energy anomaly — falls at exactly the right redshift (z \sim 0.31.5) to have disrupted the growth of structure during the critical period when large-scale clustering was being assembled.

 Two channels of suppression

-Channel 2: Boundary disruption.
-This is the channel unique to the substrate framework.
+The coupling route (boundary disruption).
+This is the channel unique to the substrate framework, and the one that carries the result.
 The crust is not thermal noise — it is organized rotational energy from the previous cycle’s remnant boundary.
 When this wave of organized vortex energy collided with the substrate’s counter-rotating boundaries, it temporarily disrupted their coherent gravitational response.
 In the substrate framework, gravity operates through the quadratic current-phase relation of the counter-rotating boundary (see Galactic Dynamics).
-Disrupting the boundary coherence reduces the effective gravitational coupling G_\text{eff} during the crust epoch, suppressing growth beyond what the Hubble drag alone can produce.
-The effect is about 4% additional suppression — the dominant channel.
+Disrupting that boundary coherence reduces the effective gravitational coupling G_\text{eff} during the crust epoch.
+It is realized at two redshifts — a dominant, broad feature at the transcritical crossing z_\text{crit} = 1.588 (where M = 1 and vortex mixing is most intense) and a narrower feature at the downstream subcritical exit near z_\text{dip} \approx 0.52 — both anchored to the Weinberg angle, as quantified below.
+On a flat \LambdaCDM background these two features carry S_8 from the \LambdaCDM value 0.831 down to 0.783; restoring the self-consistent crust background (which lifts it, as just described) leaves the corrected full-Friedmann value S_8 = 0.816.

 The moraine